 Official Notification of Candidates for the ASA National Board of Directors

-In accordance with the bylaws of the Automotive Service Association (ASA), this announcement shall serve as official notice of the slate of candidates for three positions for the ASA board of directors – general director; mechanical division director; and collision division director.
+In accordance with the bylaws of the Automotive Service Association (ASA), this announcement shall serve as official notice of the slate of candidates for one position of general director and one position of Mechanical Division director.
 This announcement is not a ballot, but a notice of candidates only.

 If you are a regular member of the association and would like to have your name placed on the official voting ballot, or if you would like to nominate another member, you may do so by following these steps:

 Prepare a petition for candidacy.
 A petition includes the candidate’s name, shop name, address, telephone number and ASA member number.

 • A minimum of 250 signatures of ASA regular members in good standing are required per eligible candidate.
 Note: Only mechanical members may vote for the Mechanical Division director.
 Any member may vote for general director.